 Gordon Duff is a Marine combat veteran of the Vietnam War that has worked on veterans and POW issues for decades and consulted with governments challenged by security issues.
 He’s a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook”.

-Posted by Gordon Duff, Senior Editor on January 23, 2016, With 7028 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on January 23, 2016, With 7031 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.